Fall Farm Fest

 Adding to the festival’s ambiance are the musical performers.
 This year’s music portion of the festival will include everything from singer-songwriters and bluegrass to folk and soft rock.
 Each year we have been able to showcase talented local and regional musicians – this year there will be over 10 different performers.
 There will not be a main Bluegrass stage as in years past.
 Instead, bluegrass musicians will be incorporated into the lineup at two different performance areas.

-DemonstrationsAs you explore this working farm, you can take in demonstrations on harvesting honey, cloth weaving, rope making and archery.
+DemonstrationsAs you explore this working farm, you can take in demonstrations on harvesting honey, cloth weaving, rope & paper making, chainsaw carving and archery.
 You can also learn about the organic farming methods currently in practice at Lost Creek Reserve.
 On Saturday, the Miami County Farm Bureau will be churning butter from 1 - 3 p.m. in the barn, and then on Sunday, they will be doing a demo called "Fun with Seeds."
 The Miami County Bookmobile will also be there on both Saturday and Sunday, open from 12 - 3 p.m.
 On Sunday, a small flock of sheep will take up residence in the barn as they await the working sheep dog demonstration.
 If you have a great demonstration that would go with the Fall Farm Fest theme, please call (937) 335-6273.

 Thanks to our sponsors

 This event would not be possible without the support of Buckeye Insurance, Keonig Equipment, Kerber Sheet Metal, Miami County Farm Bureau and Miami County Visitors Bureau.
 THANK YOU!!